New rules introduced by ICC that cricket lovers must know

 Every game has its own rules.
 These rules are established to make the game fair and balanced for both sides.
 It makes the game more interesting for the audience also.

-Football has got its own rules like players getting yellow or red card on misbehaviour, Penalty kick given to the team under special circumstances, Penalty shootout at the end of the game which becomes the decider, etc.
+Football has got its own rules like players getting a yellow or red card on misbehavior, Penalty kick given to the team under special circumstances, Penalty shootout at the end of the game which becomes the decider, etc.

 Recently the ICC set new rules to make the game more interesting.
 Some of the rules are mentioned below:

 - The size of the bat is now well defined.
 The thickness of the edges of the bat is 40 mm and the overall depth is 67 mm.
 The width and length of the bat remain unchanged.

-- The batsman can now be given out if the ball bounces of the helmet which is worn by the fielder/wicket keeper and then the catch is taken.
+The batsman can now be given out if the ball bounces of the helmet which is worn by the fielder/wicket-keeper and then the catch is taken.

-- The batsman will score a 4 runs if the fielder gets in touch with any object which is beyond the boundary (this includes another fielder also)
+The batsman will score a 4 runs if the fielder gets in touch with any object which is beyond the boundary (this includes another fielder also)

-- It will be a ‘No ball’ if the ball bounces more than once before it reaches the popping crease.
+It will be a ‘No ball’ if the ball bounces more than once before it reaches the popping crease.
 Also, if the ball does not land on the pitch then the umpire can immediately signal it as a ball.

 - An appeal can now be withdrawn if the batsman has not left the field after declaring out.
 It should be before the next ball is bowled.